2024-25 Catalog

 Introduction to the ways sociologists and other social scientists think about this thing called “culture,” and help students become educated observers and analysts of culture throughout their lives.
 Topics include: how our brains and bodies are shaped during enculturation and socialization; how art, music, fashion, and myths are produced and shape our lives; how culture diffuses and changes; and how taste, knowledge, and values relate to status, power, and inequity.

-SOC 127 (WGSS 127) Human Sexuality 4 Credits
+SOC 127 (WGSS 127) Sociology of Sexuality 4 Credits

 Students in this course view human sexuality through a sociological lens.
 This includes theory, research methods, and topics such as LGBTQ identities, family formation, sex work, teenage sexuality, sadomasochism, and sexual technologies.
 We pay particular attention to ways in which sexual behavior is regulated, as well as social constructions of “the normal.”
 Course material focuses on the United States, although students are encouraged to bring cross-national perspectives into papers and class discussions.